ururk/skyline-clone/README.md

 ## Customizing

-Three default settings files are included - just duplicate the file you'd like to start with and make some changes.
-When the scripe runs it checks the `overrides` directory for any `.js` files.
+Three default settings files are included in the `overrides` folder.
+Just duplicate the file you'd like to start with and make some changes.
+When the script runs it checks the `overrides` directory for any `.js` files and let's you choose one of them to use.

-Alternatively, export using one of the defaults (or your own) and open the exported `.scad` file and customize in OpenSCAD.
+After exporting, you can open the exported `.scad` file and customize iit directly in OpenSCAD.